grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-experimental/03 websockets.md

 <ExperimentalBlockquote />

 This experimental API implements the browser [WebSocket API](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) with additional k6-specific functionalities (cookies, tags, headers and so on).

+The main difference between this module and [`k6/ws`](/javascript-api/k6-ws/) is that this module uses a global event loop instead of a local one, which enables a single VU to have multiple concurrent connections for better performance.

 It's not fully implemented, but we're working on it.
 If you have any feedback, please [open an issue](https://github.com/grafana/xk6-websockets/) in the extension repository.
+Our long-term goal is to replace [`k6/ws`](/javascript-api/k6-ws/) module with this one.

 <!-- vale off -->
 | Class/Method | Description |